The Epic of Lean Six Sigma Terminology

 Only one question remains.
 Both The Productivity Press, the publishers of Taiichi Ohno’s book ‘Workplace Management’, and John Krafcik, writer of the article ‘Triumph of the Lean Production System’, claim to have coined the term Lean in 1988.
 In all fairness, The Productivity Press claims the term ‘Lean Management’, whereas Mr. Krafcik claims the term ‘Lean Production’.
 But the curious among us still wonder who was first…. 😉

-If you’re interested in the Lean methodology, you could take a look at our Online Lean Thinking discount bundle!
+If you’re interested in the Lean methodology, you could take a look at our Lean Thinking Pack!